Specialization vs Generalization

 - That’s not the case for roles and features whose change can be safely managed at project level.

-With all models sharing an unified object oriented semantics, selective use of generalization and specialization can be adjusted to milestones and development iterations, from requirements to implementations.
+With all models sharing a unified object-oriented semantics, selective use of generalization and specialization can be adjusted to milestones and development iterations, from requirements to implementations.